 Under ZIMRA’s single account concept, what information does the taxpayer need to provide when making a payment, and do they need to specify the tax type being settled at the bank?

-Under VAT Act s44(7), when may the Commissioner withhold a refund otherwise due to a registered operator?
+Under VAT Act section 44(7), when may the Commissioner withhold a refund otherwise due to a registered operator?

-Under Income Tax Act s58 and VAT Act s48, what is the legal mechanism that allows third parties (including banks) to be compelled to pay a taxpayer’s tax from money held for that taxpayer?
+Under Income Tax Act section 58 and VAT Act section 48, what is the legal mechanism that allows third parties (including banks) to be compelled to pay a taxpayer’s tax from money held for that taxpayer?

 Under Income Tax Act section 80 framework in the excerpt, when are withheld amounts treated as a credit against the payee’s income tax?